TumainiC/E-Learning_Platform/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-### Development Guidelines
-- Follow existing code style and conventions
-- Add tests for new features
-- Update documentation as needed
-- Ensure all tests pass before submitting PR

-## 📞 Support

-For support, please create an issue on the GitHub repository or contact the development team.

 ## 🎉 Acknowledgments

 - Built with modern web technologies and best practices
 - Inspired by the need for accessible online education platforms
 - Community-driven development and open-source principles

----

-**Ready to start learning?** Follow the installation guide above and launch your e-learning platform today!